Duy-Phuong/spring-docs/Note git/guide code/angular.md

 })
 // Update array or object doesn't trigger it
 ```
+You can force this pipe to be updated whenever the data changes by adding a second property to the pipe decorator,

+it's called pure and you can set it to false.
+By default, this is true and doesn't need to be added.

+Now if you do this and the app reloads, let's filter for stable servers and add new servers and now you see they get added here too.

+The reason simply is that the pipe now gets recalculated whenever data changes and as mentioned before, this can lead to performance issues but might be what you're interested in.

 ### 10. Understanding the async Pipe

 app.component.ts
 ```ts
 appStatus = new Promise((resolve, reject) => {